CSR

 CE pictogram

-MOEBIUS ribbon
+MOEBIUS strip

 Recycling pictogram